Existence of large-data solutions to a thermo-piezoelectric system and forward operator analysis for associated inverse

-Since the reduced approach, i.e., the classical setting, where the model is eliminated, by introducing the parameter-to-state map, needs the uniqueness of the weak solutions to the system \eqref{GLIu1} , we will focus on the all-at-once approach.
+Since the reduced approach, i.e., the classical setting, where the model is eliminated, by introducing the parameter-to-state map, needs the uniqueness of the weak solutions to the system \eqref{GLIu1}, and Theorem~\ref{EX} establishes existence of solutions to the system \eqref{GLIu1}, but uniqueness of solutions remains delicate, we will focus on the all-at-once approach.
 Consequently, we are considering the model together with the observations as one system for $ (f, l) $, i.e.,

-simultaneously, where two infinite dimensional variables $ f $ and $ l $ have to be determined.
-This motivates the following definition. \begin{definition}[Forward operator] Let $y\in Y$ be the exact data.
-We define the forward operator as $ F:X\times W \to \widetilde{W}\times Y$ by where $ \textbf{y} $ contains the right hand side of the model and the given data, see \cite{bk17}, \cite{bk16}. \end{definition} Using Definition \ref{AobsOp} yields the alternative formulation of the forward operator. \begin{definition}[Forward operator (alternative)] Let $\gamma>0$ be small enough.
-Then, we define the alternative forward operator as $ F^\gamma:X\times W \to \widetilde{W}\times \widetilde{Y}$ by